 You might walk straight into a job, but you probably won’t.
 This doesn’t reflect your abilities, but more the fact that cosmetology is a competitive field, and competition is fierce!

-It’s going to take some time, a lot of effort, possibly some advanced additional training, and if you end up freelancing, it’s going to take multiple clients for multiple revenue streams.
+It’s going to take some time, a lot of effort, and possibly some advanced additional training, and if you end up freelancing, it’s going to take multiple clients for multiple revenue streams.

 It Won’t Just Happen without Effort